This post was updated on February 12, 2021. It was originally published on May 19, 2020.

 If You Have Not Filled Out Financial Aid Applications

 Fortunately, there is still time to fill out and submit the FAFSA.
-The federal deadline (for school year 2020-2021) is not until June 30, 2021, and there are still several states and schools whose deadlines haven’t passed.
+The federal deadline for the school year 2021-2022 is not until June 30, 2022, and there are still many states and schools whose deadlines haven’t passed.
 You can find a list of state deadlines here.

 Stay In Contact With Your School’s Financial Aid Office